softmatterlab/SmartTrap/README.md

 **The main window**
 The main window contains the camera view as a central component and most of the different widgets are docked in it by default.

 From the main window you can open the different widgets and perform various actions.
 By selecting the different mouse tools you can use your mouse to directly control the interfaces, by for instance selecting the motors you can click and drag on the screen to move the sample around.

 **Protocols widget**

 This widget is used to manually specify to the instrument which laser protocol to run.
 These protocols run on the microcontroller and steers the lasers, for instance moving the optical trap at a fix speed between two different positions.
+To set the parameters first write in the values you want and then hit set parameters.
+You can see the current values of the parameters in the column to the right.
+To start a protocol hit the "toggle protocol" button.

 **Plotting**